bneuman619/artspace/README.md

 ## Installation

 Create a .env.local folder and create the appropiate key values.
+If no keys are available, you will have to comment out app/views/shared/_pic_form.html.erb data.
 Download the gist and then run the following commands.

 1) bundle